devlulcas/learning-php/README.md

 - Bitwise things?
 OR AND NOT XOR NAND

-- Loops? for, while, do while, for each ?
+- Loops? for, while, do while, for each ? -[x]

 - Functions?
 First class citizen or not?